intel-analytics/ipex-llm/docs/mddocs/Quickstart/ragflow_quickstart.md

 #### Exit

 To shut down the RAGFlow server, use **Ctrl+C** in the terminal where the Ragflow server is runing, then close your browser tab.

+### 5. Troubleshooting

+#### Stuck when parsing files `Node <Urllib3HttpNode(http://es01:9200)> has failed for xx times in a row, putting on 30 second timeout`

+This is because there's no enough space on the disk and the es container stop working.
+Please left enough space on the disk and make sure the disk usage is below 90%.

+#### `Max retries exceeded with url: /encodings/cl100k_base.tiktoken` while starting the service

+This is caused by proxy error.

+1. Attach to the container by `docker exec -it ragflow-server /bin/bash`
+2. Add proxy settings at the beginning of the `/ragflow/entrypoint.sh`.
+3. Stop the service by `docker compose stop`.
+4. Start the service by `docker compose start`.